aronson/aronson/README.md

-## Hi there 👋 I'm Heni, a developer in Chicago
+## Hi there 👋 I'm Aronson, a developer in Chicago

 I'm 31 years old and have been programming since I was eight years old -- my first language was LOGO with Turtle graphics.